vibilanj/buttery-bot/README.md

 - [x] How to capture and store logs
 - [ ] Update commands in BotFather
-- [ ] Test with real users and concurrency, if not consider using thread local connections or SQLachemy
+- [ ] Test with real users and concurrency
+    - if not, consider using thread local connections or SQLachemy

 ## Learning